The Simple Guide on Trading Financial Markets

 Remember to always manage risk since that is the only thing we can truly control as traders.

-The most important thing in trading is by far trading psychology.
+The most important thing in simulated trading is by far simulated trading psychology.

 Trading the financial markets involves putting your money on the line.
 For beginner to intermediate traders it is difficult to cope with losses and difficult holding on to trades due to the emotions taking control.